introdh2016/funwithMD/niko.md

 Now, let's have some fun!

-Create another section header, give it a name, and italicize the header.

 # *NBA*
 Who doesn't love a good meme?
 Either find or create a meme about data!